turingschool/curriculum/source/projects/fourth_meal.markdown

 sidebar: true
 ---

-In this project you'll build on an existing implementation of [Dinner Dash]({% page_url projects/dinner_dash %}), turning it from a single restaurant to a platform for many restaurants.
+In this project you'll build on an existing implementation of [Dinner Dash]({% page_url projects/dinner_dash %}), turning it from a single restaurant to a platform for multiple restaurants.

-### Goals
+### Learning Goals

+#### Modeling

+* Adapt the existing restaurant models to belong to individual restaurants
+* Mind security permissions such that each restaurant does not have any knowledge of other restaurants' content
+* Push all logic down to the model layer so controllers and views remain simple
+* Use database indicies to improve query performance
+* Use an in-memory data store to cache pre-calculated and pre-fetched data

-#### Architecture & Technique
+#### Interface & Views

-* Practice techniques for scalable application architecture including caching, pre-rendering, database optimization, and background workers.
-* Build a user interface and experience that is clean, efficient, and attractive.
-* Build a platform that allows multiple, concurrent restaurants with discreet records, users, and permissions.
+* Use and switch between multiple view templates to reduce view-layer logic
+* Use "Russian-Doll Caching" to reduce the render time of view fragments
+* Implement a clean, logical order flow that minimizes customer frustration

-#### Process & Skill
+#### Process

-* Coordinate as a team to produce quality code and item.
-* Practice working with a "legacy" codebase to add substantial functionality.
+* Practice working with a "legacy" codebase to add substantial functionality
-* Use outside-in TDD/BDD to drive all layers of Rails development.
+* Use outside-in TDD/BDD to drive all layers of Rails development
+* Use a professional project management tool to pace and track progress

 ### Teams